anubhav-18/Events_App/README.md

 Events_app is a comprehensive platform that connects users with a wide range of regional and international events.
 Whether you're looking to attend, participate, or network, Events_app has you covered.

-You can download the APK from Events_App/build/app/outputs/flutter-apk from this directory.

 ## Key Features for Users:

 - **Discover Events**: Browse upcoming events by location, category, or tags.